PavelPZ/riverpod_navigator/README.md

 ## How to use it

 The best documentation is a simple source code.
-See examples of Lesson01, ...
-Lesson 05 below.
+See an example of the classic ```Home => Books => Book*``` application in Lesson01 ...
+Lesson05 below.
+Lesson03 ...
+Lesson05 add a simple login logic.

 ### Lesson01

 (whole example see at [lesson01.dart source code](/examples/doc/lib/src/lesson01/lesson01.dart))